Geosea webp

 Myvatn Lake

-The cape Höfði is a great place for birdwatching and observing the birds in their natural habitat.
-The lake is guarded by two volcanoes, Mt.
-Vindbelgur to the east and Hverfjall Crater to the west.
+Take a stroll to Cape Höfði, a quiet spot for birdwatching where you can observe these creatures in their natural habitat.
+The lake is protected by two towering volcanoes—Mt.
+Vindbelgur to the east and Hverfjall Crater to the west—guarding the serene waters below.

 Forest Lagoon - Option